steppenwells/RestHelperSInteration/readme.markdown

 This is a copy of the simplylift rest hepler example with an additional set of endpoints that interact with the S object.
-These are defined in the SInteractingHelper object.
+These are defined in the src/main/scala/cod/lib/SInteractingHelper object.
 There are 3 examples, one of which does not work as expected: